gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 A _List_ template renders a group of related content items.
 This could be a summary of recent postings, or all of the articles in a category.
 List templates can contain multiple groups (or categories).

-The home page template is a special kind of List template.
-This is because Hugo assumes that your home page will act as a portal to all of the remaining content on your website.
+The homepage template is a special kind of List template.
+This is because Hugo assumes that your homepage will act as a portal to all of the remaining content on your website.

 #### Partial